 It is hot and humid on the hike in Tayrona Park, and you won’t be able to escape it.
 I was sweating buckets all the way to Cabo.
 It is important you wear light, comfortable and breathable clothing.
 Carry as little as possible.
 I have seen people in flip flops, carrying two bags or a five-litre water bottle, straggling only an hour into the trek.
 It’s not a very difficult hike, but it is a hike on often uneven surfaces, slippery, and you want to make it as effortless as possible.

 For the Tayrona National park, it’s best to wear comfortable and non-slippery shoes.
 I don’t recommend hiking boots (it’s hot!).
 I recommend comfy trail runners or non-slippery trainers, or hiking sandals.
 I wore the latter and was very happy and comfortable.

 Breathable and comfortable clothing.
 Shorts and a t-shirt are fine, just make sure you are comfy.
 There are steps and boulders you will have to traverse.
 Make sure your moves are not restricted.
 I saw people wearing training outfits as well as girls wearing more fancy outfits (for those Insta shots, hahaha).
 It’s up to you and your priorities.
 It’s not a Kilimanjaro trek – just a hot and sweaty one.

 Rain jacket – It might rain, although, in this heat, I would rather get wet than bake in the rain jacket.
 I took mine, though.
 Never used it.

 Pack a pair of flip flops and some sleeping gear for the camp – it’s nice to relax and change into non-sweaty clothing for the night.

-I am happy to hear any updates if you visited after me or took an alternative route!
+I will be looking forward to hearing any updates if you visited after me or took an alternative route!
 Please add a comment below, and I will update the post!